Skip to main content

 "Exit-Ready" Is About Optionality

-Silverback’s starting point is simple: If the business depends on informal knowledge, founder heroics, and manual workarounds, it becomes fragile.
+Silverback's starting point is simple: if the business depends on informal knowledge, founder heroics, and manual workarounds, it becomes fragile.

 Transformation Starts With a Clean Map of Reality